WHAT

 why

 Learning is a deep dive.
 Like any adventure, that journey needs to be engaging.
 Safe.
 INSPIRING.
 Yet studies show student engagement plummets over time.
-Does that explain declines in reading and composite ACT scores across nearly every demographic for the last twenty years?
-Who knows.
-But meta analysis shows that comprehension increases when reading strategies and materials are taught in combination with specific content.
-Think: science & social studies.
-This is especially true with female and minority students.
+And reading and composite ACT scores across nearly every demographic have remained stagnant over the last twenty years.